sblevins-dev/sblevins-dev/README.md

 <details>
 <summary><h3>My Coding Journey</h3></summary>
-I started my coding journey when I was altering SEO for my real estate portfolio.
-I gained a passion for programming and during the pandemic, decided on a career change.
-I enrolled to gain my Bachelors of Science in Computer Information Systems with a specialization in Software Programming.
-While I atteneded school, I self taught through multiple avenues starting in Web Development with HTML, CSS, and JavaScript.
-Moved on to React and Node as a backend language.
-In coursework, I gained a love for Java and Object Oriented Programming.
-While I might be scattered, I love the challenge of building something with a new technology.
-I am eager to start my journey and am open to internships.
-Love to code, just give me a home where I can do it full-time. 😄
+I began my coding journey by optimizing SEO for my real estate portfolio, which sparked a deep passion for software development.
+During the pandemic, I made the decision to pursue a career change and earned a Bachelor of Science in Computer Information Systems with a specialization in Software Programming.

+Throughout my studies, I immersed myself in self-learning—starting with web development using HTML, CSS, and JavaScript, and advancing to modern frameworks like React and Node.js.
+In parallel, I discovered a strong interest in Java and object-oriented design through my coursework.

+Most recently, I’ve been developing enterprise software using Angular and .NET technologies.
+I enjoy the challenge of learning new tools and building scalable, real-world applications.
+Whether it’s the front end or the back end, I love solving problems through code and am eager to continue growing in a full-time software development role.
+I’m also open to internship opportunities where I can contribute, learn, and make an impact.
 </details>

 #